Europe's property funds returning to risk of 'broken' real estate

-CANNES, France Real estate investors are venturing out from the safety of the best buildings in Europe to gamble on edgier properties in a sign of risk-taking creeping back into the market as the euro zone crisis recedes.
+CANNES, France, March 14 Real estate investors are venturing out from the safety of the best buildings in Europe to gamble on edgier properties in a sign of risk-taking creeping back into the market as the euro zone crisis recedes.

 Buildings that are partially or fully vacant, with short periods left on the lease or in need of a revamp, are in demand when they weren't 12 months ago, some of the world's biggest property funds told Reuters at the annual MIPIM property conference in Cannes this week.